Kourtney Kardashian Rules Instagram In Sexy New Bathtub Photo

 Kourtney Kardashian stunned her social media followers this week with a new racy bathtub photo.

-On Monday, Kourtney Kardashian took to Instagram to post a sultry shot of herself in her bathroom, and her fans were thrilled about the photo.
+On Monday, Kourtney Kardashian took to Instagram to post a sultry shot of herself in her bathroom, and her fans were thrilled about it.

 In the sexy snapshot, the Keeping Up with the Kardashians star is seen sitting on the edge of a white, empty bathtub.
-Kourt wears nothing but a skin-tight, one-piece bathing suit for the photo.
+Kourt wears nothing but a skintight, one-piece bathing suit.

 Kardashian’s swimwear flaunted her ample cleavage, toned arms, flat tummy, and lean legs.
 The mother-of-three rocked a full face of makeup for the picture, which included darkened eyebrows, thick lashes, and a bronzed glow.